bluesky66-dev/kibana/docs/development/plugins/data/server/kibana-plugin-plugins-data-server.isearchstart.getsearchstrategy.md

 ## ISearchStart.getSearchStrategy property

-Get other registered search strategies by name (or, by default, the HyperSec strategy).
+Get other registered search strategies by name (or, by default, the Elasticsearch strategy).
 For example, if a new strategy needs to use the already-registered ES search strategy, it can use this function to accomplish that.

 <b>Signature:</b>